marksibrahim/Effective-Java-Notes/README.md

 * Adds code complexity

-### Using private constructors over abstract classes
+# Using private constructors over abstract classes

-Writing class that only contain static methods/attributes

-Group of methods operating on primitives.
+When writing a class that only contain static methods/attributes, a group of methods operating on primitives.

-Prevent users from creating instances of these classes.
+You want to prevent users from creating instances of these classes.

-Temptation to make abstract classes, but those can be subclassed then instantiated.
+There is temptation to make abstract classes, but those can be subclassed then instantiated.

-JVM default gives you a constructor if you don'tt supply one, so just leaving it out isn't good enough.
+JVM default gives you a constructor if you don't supply one, so just leaving it out isn't good enough.
 The method is to use a private constructor, that throws an assertion error if anyone ever tried calling it.